iiab/iiab/roles/proot_services/README.md

    exit
    ```

 2. The fastest way to SSH into your Android phone (or tablet) is to set a password for its Termux user.
-At Termux's high-level CLI. run:
+In Termux's high-level CLI, run:

    ```
    passwd